 The difference between air barriers and vapour barriers

 Since warm air expands, there is more space between its molecules compared to cold air.
-Water vapour is found in that space.
+Water vapor is found in that space.
 When warm air cools as it passes through your walls, it contracts and squeezes out the moisture, leaving you with condensation.

-In order to prevent condensation from forming, a vapour barrier should be placed on the warm side of your insulation to stop warm, moist air from condensing on a cold surface inside your wall.
+In order to prevent condensation from forming, a vapor barrier should be placed on the warm side of your insulation to stop warm, moist air from condensing on a cold surface inside your wall.

-How water vapour travels:
+How water vapor travels:

 There are two main ways moisture will pass through your walls that you should be concerned about — air leakage and vapour diffusion.
 These are two completely different things, with two completely separate solutions.

-Vapour diffusion is the process of moisture passing through breathable building materials, like drywall and insulation.
+Vapor diffusion is the process of moisture passing through breathable building materials, like drywall and insulation.
 Vapour barriers are there to prevent that from happening.